 Depending on the style you choose, your blinds can play a major role in establishing the characteristics of your home.
 Blinds of various material and style can affect the amount of light let into your home, the style and feel based on how that light is diffused and even can change the entire mood of a room from grounded with things like wood and metal or rather airy with softer materials like linen or cotton.

-With the vast variety of colors available to meet consumer demand, it’s easy to get lost in a sea of colors to the point where you don’t even know where to begin; not to mention finding a color that ties in with your blinds.
+With the vast variety of colors available, it’s easy to get lost in a sea of colors; not to mention finding a color that ties in with your blinds.

-Now’s the time to decide whether you want your window blinds to really stand out or just intermingle into the wall of colors.
+Now’s the time to decide whether you want your window blinds to really stand out or just blend seamlessly into the wall of colors.
 For instance, if your blinds are the same color as your trim, they’re going to blend in placing them as a quiet feature across your house.

 However, if the blinds do not match the trim, they tend to pop and really stand out throughout the room especially if you’re using bold colors for the walls.
 The best part is that there are so many color combinations out there, it’s not difficult matching to exactly what you’re looking for!

 Once you’ve decided to paint your home and have read through our 6 tips to remember when repainting your home post, find a good color to base around your blinds, it’s time to look at shades of that color.
 Once you decide whether you want your blinds to ‘pop or not’, take a look at color combinations and remember to never do more than 3 separate colors.
 If you would like some great examples, take a look at our Paint Gallery.